 He also consults, trains, speaks and comments on a wide range of issues.
 His extensive pro bono work gave birth to The Peoples' Counselling Clinic, a non-profit mental health clinic.
 His pioneering work with colleagues in cultural competence and conducting cultural assessments has received national attention.
 For more on his work see http://www.robertswright.ca/

 Basia Solarz is a Shambhalian who has had a lifelong interest in helping people talk with each other about the things that really matter to them.
 Originally from Philadelphia, Basia worked for eight years in victim services where she got her first taste of community engagement.
 This inspired her to study facilitation, group process, and transformative mediation.
 She later led community engagement efforts for an urban greening program, Philly Green.
 Currently, she heads up the Workplace Conflict Resolution Program for the Nova Scotia Health Authority, offering transformative conflict coaching, mediation, and education services to the 25,000+ people working in that system.
-She lives in Halifax, NS with her wife, Acharya Eve Rosenthal.
+She lives in Halifax, NS with her wife, Eve Rosenthal.

-Noel McLellan is an acharya or "honoured teacher" in the Shambhala tradition.
+Noel McLellan is a teacher in the Shambhala tradition.
 He is also a school teacher at the Shambhala School, where he is Dean of Mindfulness and Contemplative Learning.
 Noel is the author of Teaching With Bravery: Meditation and Heart Advice for Teachers, available at www.noelmclellan.com.
 He has two children, Gabriel and Esmé, and lives in Halifax, Nova Scotia.